TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 For nested markdown inside note boxes to be displayed properly additional `markdown="1" attribute` is needed.

-A heading can be added to a note by using an `h4` element.
+A heading can be added to a note by using a `####` heading.
 When adding a heading, be sure to provide text that helps describe the note rather than "A note" or "Warning".

 ### Variations